Pirate FlagPirates and PrivateersPirate Flag

 Thistles & Pirates

-Books for Pirate Apprentices and Young Adults
+Books for Pirate Apprentices ~ History

-Cover art: Pirates by Anne
+Cover Art: Pirates

 Pirates: True Stories of Seafaring Rogues*

-By Anne Rooney
+by Anne Rooney

-Illustrated by Joe Wilson
+illustrated by Joe Wilson

 Carlton, 2019, ISBN 978-1-78312-443-5, US $14.95 / UK £9.99

-Also available in e-book formats
+Also available in other formats

 An alternate subtitle of this book is “Incredible facts, maps & true stories about life on the high seas,” and in this claim the volume, geared toward older children who can read and comprehend this complicated subject, ably succeeds.
 It is stuffed full of pirate facts and lore; it even includes a glossary and index.
 Readers understand from the opening pages that this is not just another dull recitation of facts.
 It begins with a unique table of contents – one that is predominantly colorful pictures with some text to clarify what each chapter is about.